valtterisa/student-overall-app/README.md

 **Note:**
 - Set up your own Supabase and Upstash instances
+- Anthropic API key is required for AI-powered search functionality
 - Resend API key is optional (only needed for feedback form functionality)
 - The app uses `localePrefix: 'as-needed'` - Finnish (default) has no prefix, other locales use `/en` or `/sv`